 Some clubs and societies have small membership fees, but you’ll make this money back through the year with free food and discounted events.

-If you do go club-shopping at Welcome Week, make sure you bring cash and loose change as most student clubs are old school and lack EFTPOS facilities.
+If you go club-shopping at Welcome Week, make sure you bring cash and loose change as most student clubs are old school and lack EFTPOS facilities.

 If you play your cards right, you can capitalise on A LOT of free food throughout Welcome Week.
 There are always plenty of societies throwing BBQs or hosting bake-offs in the name of the new semester.
 Become familiar with go-to grilling locations like the BBQs atop the squash courts next to Manning House, or the ones under the concrete walkway on Cadigal Green.